holochain-immersive/forum-happ/EXERCISES.md

 - Define the link types enum with only one variant: `PathToChannel`.
 - After the post gets created, build a path of the form `all_posts.<CHANNEL_NAME>`.
   - Eg. if the given channel is `nature`, the path should be `all_posts.nature`.
-- Add the `PathToChannel` link type to the path to turn it into a `TypedPath`-
+- Add the `PathToChannel` link type to the path to turn it into a `TypedPath`.
 - Call `.ensure()` with the typed path so that a path gets created for the given channel name.
-The path has to be of the form .

 5. Change the function `create_post` so that after the channel path gets created, it also creates a link from the entry hash of that channel path to the action hash of the created post.